You know you're in trouble when you're fighting an opponent that can hit you hard enough to send you flying into the sky

 - Many character's Final Smashes, such as Ike's and Greninja's, have the final hit send their opponent straight to the ground, where the most likely result is the opponent bouncing back into the sky and off the screen.

 - Some characters have grapple meteor strikes.
-For instance, one of Kirby's grabs have him jumping high into the sky with his opponent and then crash into the ground, and one of Ganondorf's speacials when done in the air has him grab his opponent's face and send then straight bellow, be there ground to crash on or not.
+For instance, one of Kirby's grabs have him jumping high into the sky with his opponent and then crash into the ground, and Ganondorf's aerial Flame Choke has him grab his opponent's face and slam them downwards, be there ground to crash on or not.

 - This is a staple in the Marvel vs. Capcom series.
 After launching an opponent into the air, players can perform an air combo and then knock their opponents back down.
 Good players can turn almost every one of this into a Multihit Meteor, continuing to attack on the way down or attacking as soon as the opponents hits the ground in such a way that they can relaunch their opponent back into the air again.